A 1031 Exchange is a Powerful Tax Deferral Opportunity

 Even a sale/exchange of a rental property includes a combination of real and personal property.
 In practice, the value of the personal property that is transferred with a rental property is commonly disregarded for calculation and income tax reporting purposes.
 However, there is no de minimus rule which permits a taxpayer to disregard the value of personal property, even if it is nominal.

 The Multiple-Asset Regulations are complex and require the services of a tax professional for analysis purposes and income tax reporting.
 The tax professional is essential and will help in determining values, allocations of sale price and purchase prices to the elements of the transaction.
-Exchanges that include personal property of significant value should reference the personal property in the exchange agreement and be completed in a manner that complies with all of the exchange rules concerning identification, etc.
+Exchanges that include personal property of significant value should be referenced in the contract as it is non-qualifying property.

 Investment real estate is commonly owned by co-owners in a partnership containing two or more partners or by co-owners as tenants in common.
 An exchange of a tenant in common interest in real estate poses no problems and is eligible for 1031 Exchange treatment.
 However, an exchange of an interest in a partnership is not permitted under the Code and Regulations.